 Edelman & Thompson Attorney Mike White recently settled a case which illustrates the significance of underinsured motorist coverage.

-An at-fault driver struck Mike’s client’s car in a terrible accident and had liability insurance of $100,000; more than the law requires, but insufficient to cover the client’s serious injuries.
+The at-fault driver struck Mike’s client’s car in a terrible accident and had liability insurance of $100,000; more than the law requires, but insufficient for the client’s serious injuries.

 According to Mike, “My client’s injuries are substantial, and it is clear she is going to require significant future treatment for injuries to her head, neck, and lower back.”